MapsPeople/docs/content/firststeps/index.md

 ---
-title: MapsIndoors first steps
+title: MapsIndoors First Steps
-layout: page
 ---

 ## Setup Google maps API

-You need to setup the google maps API in your project by following the steps in this links below depending on which platform you are using :
+You need to setup the Google Maps API in your project by following the steps in this links below depending on which platform you are using :

 * Web : You will need the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial).
 * Android : You will need the [Google Maps Android API](https://developers.google.com/maps/documentation/android-api/start).